Regional Overview: Seven States, No Single Pattern

 Texas

-• Texas Press Association: Coordinates media access advocacy across the state
+• The Texas Press Association coordinates media access advocacy across the state

-• San Antonio model: Point to the 30-year media access program as the Texas standard
+• Point to San Antonio's 30-year media access program as the Texas standard

-• TAB (Texas Association of Broadcasters): Industry organization supporting press access
+• The Texas Association of Broadcasters (TAB) is an industry organization supporting press access

-• Challenge NTIRN expansion: Regional network creates encryption pressure in DFW
+• Challenge NTIRN expansion—the regional network creates encryption pressure in DFW

 Texas resources